mottaquikarim/PYTHWPP1/in/intro/instructors.md

 In this base, I remove PII (emails) but still give you the ability to filter and group.
 However, you also have full readonly access to all the views (and emails) materialized here: [**Squad Base**](https://airtable.com/tblXKK1OayuV4KlqE/viwaZbR8uIukninHI?blocks=hide).
 (You can navigate the views with the dropdown on the top left).

+### Managing Squad Members

+IMO the best approach here is to create a DM space on Teams that includes you, your squad members, and me.
+This space can be used to manage and handle specific questions your squad members might have and to reach out to folks in a more intimate environment.
+Ideally, we want to encourage our friends to speak up in these DMs and to feel _comfortable_ to speak up.

+Additionally, general homework feedback can be passed along here.

 ## Attendance

 Attendance is super important!
 Here is how attendance works: